Wondering what the best things to do in Bilbao are? In this article, I will walk you through my top recommendations and tips!

 7. Cross the Puente de Vizcaya (Vizcaya Bridge)

 While we’re on the topic of art, let’s talk about the fantastic bridges in Bilbao that are just artistic as they are functional.

 The Puente de Vizcaya is also known as the Hanging Bridge as it transports passengers using a conveyor system utilizing 36 wheels and a hanging gondola.

 The bridge moves people, cars, motorcycles, bikes and more, and is a great way to get from one side of the inlet to the other.
-Constructed in 1893, the Puente de Vizcaya is still going strong!
+Constructed in 1893, the Vizcaya Bridge is still going strong!
 In 2006, it was named a UNESCO World Heritage Site.